 Roofing Company Branding

 First impressions are important and help bring credibility to your business.
-Ensure you have a professional logo, uniform or t-shirts and decals on your company vehicles.
+Ensure you have a professional logo design, uniform or t-shirts and decals on your company vehicles.
 If your vehicles are beaters, you may want to wait to brand them until you have nicer vehicles.
-Have professional business cards printed, marketing materials and a website to match.
+Have professional business cards printed, marketing materials and a roofing web design to match.
 The roofing industry is full of “fly-by-night” operations and guys looking to earn a little extra income.
 Stepping out with a professional image will separate you from the roofers who aren’t in business for the long haul.

 What is your small business schtick?